metrorailings/OwlBlog/content/posts/2021-playoff-analysis-tennessee-titans.md

 ***

-**Tennessee advances far if**
+**Tennessee advances far (possibly even to a championship) if**
 a face or two among their defensive front steps up and elevates into elite form.
 That and key pieces of that offense must remain healthy, especially Tannehill.
 Ryan's been taking a beating over the better part of the year and the organization doesn't quite have the offensive coaching to compensate if injury forces him out of action.